liolocs/server-dashboard/README.md

 4. Once the services are up and running, you can access:
    - The frontend application at `http://localhost:3000`
    - The PayloadCMS admin dashboard at `http://localhost:3000/admin`

+## 🚀 Deploying with Coolify

+To deploy this project using Coolify:

+1. Set up a new project in Coolify pointing to this repository.
+2. In the Coolify dashboard, set the following environment variables:
+   - `PAYLOAD_SECRET`: A secure random string for PayloadCMS
+   - `PAYLOAD_PUBLIC_SERVER_URL`: The public URL of your server
+   - `POSTGRES_DB`: The name of your PostgreSQL database
+   - `POSTGRES_USER`: The username for your PostgreSQL database
+   - `POSTGRES_PASSWORD`: The password for your PostgreSQL database
+   - `NEXT_PUBLIC_SERVER_URL`: The public URL of your server (same as PAYLOAD_PUBLIC_SERVER_URL)
+3. Deploy the project using the `docker-compose.production.yml` file.

+Coolify will inject these environment variables into your containers at runtime, ensuring a secure and flexible deployment process.

 ## 🤝 Contributing